wenxiang-Song/fluor_pred/README.md

 ![image](https://github.com/17855461143/flour_pred/blob/main/figures/4.png?raw=true)

 ## Usage Statement
-Flour-predictor is a freely available dye database and dye prediction tool.
+Fluor-predictor is a freely available dye database and dye prediction tool.
 You have the right to install and run the software on your personal computer, as well as to copy and modify the software to meet your personal learning and research needs.
 However, you are not allowed to use the software for any commercial activities, including but not limited to selling, renting, lending the software or any derivative products of the software, or using the software in any commercial services or products.